Putting the finishing touches on Clemson's best recruiting class

 Working for TigerNet as the Senior Writer AND doing the majority of the recruiting work (the only person in Clemson that does both) allows me to get a first-hand look at most of these prospects long before they arrive on campus.
 I make my way to the Nike regionals around the area, see them in Swinney’s high school camp in June, see them play their games in the fall and see the top prospects at The Opening in July.

 I have told anyone that will listen that, to me, this is the best recruiting class I’ve ever seen.
-Yes, they are all good players (some will be great), but this class brings is more to the table than just their athletic ability.
+Yes, they are all good players (some will be great), but this class brings more to the table than just their athletic ability.
 This class filled needs and, as Swinney has said, they all seem to be a great fit for the Clemson culture.
 There are the natural leaders like Bryan Bresee and guys that will be quiet leaders like Sergio Allen (fans are gonna love his interviews).
 There are comics (Tre Williams) and guys who like to talk (Kevin Swint) and guys like Walker Parks, who brings an intensity to practice and games that every program needs.

 The defensive line is of particular interest to me because they all could play this year.
 Bresee and Myles Murphy are the real deal, Tre Williams is going to be a star, and Demonte Capehart (who told everyone at the recruiting wrap earlier this week that there was no way he was going to South Carolina) will soon be a fan favorite.
 Add in the offensive line recruits (all good dudes, all good players) and the needs filled at the skill positions and linebacker and in the secondary and this class is the best I’ve seen.